Polo Piatti: Selected works

 Duty Sublime: The work was privately commissioned to be presented to the late Queen Elizabeth II and was published in 2020 by Goodmusic Publishing and later recorded by the Budapest Scoring Symphony Orchestra under Hungarian conductor Péter Illényi.
 The album was released on Seafront Records in March 2022.

 Old World Concerto for Violoncello and Orchestra: A privately commissioned work world-premiered by cellist Tim Posner together with the International Festival Orchestra conducted by John Andrews.
-The performance took place at the De La Warr Pavilion in Bexhill-on-Sea, in the UK on 20 May 2022.
+The performance took place at the De La Warr Pavilion in Bexhill-on-Sea, in the UK, on 20 May 2022.
 A recording of the concerto with soloist Justin Pearson (cello) and John Andrews conducting the National Symphony Orchestra was released in September 2025.

 Libera Nos: This is the world's first-ever multi-faith oratorio.
 Composed for five solo singers, mixed choir, children's choir and full symphony orchestra.
 The work's world premiere took place on 20 November 2022 at the De La Warr Pavilion, in Bexhill-on-Sea, United Kingdom, and performers included the London Mozart Players and the Hastings Sinfonia Orchestra, conducted by Derek Carden.
+The oratorio was commissioned by Mr Peter Armstrong Dip.
+Theo on behalf of the Musica Sacra organisation, UK.

-Bohemian Concerto for Piano and Orchestra: Premiered by pianist Thomas Pandolfi and the Symphonicity-Symphony Orchestra under maestro Daniel W Boothe at the Sandlers Centre for Performing Arts in Virginia Beach in the United States on 23 October 2019.
+Bohemian Concerto for Piano and Orchestra: Premiere by pianist Thomas Pandolfi and the Symphonicity-Symphony Orchestra under maestro Daniel W Boothe at the Sandlers Centre for Performing Arts in Virginia Beach in the United States on 23 October 2019.
 Recorded by pianist Thomas Pandolfi and the National Symphony Orchestra conducted by John Andrews.
 Released on Seafront Records in October 2023.